 The SC4 refund policy is printed in the Tuition and Fee Information section of this catalog.
-There are additional implications to consider before dropping classes or completely withdrawing from all courses during a semester in which a student receives financial aid.
+There are additional implications to consider before dropping classes or withdrawing from any courses during a semester in which a student receives financial aid.
 One implication is the effect that withdrawals can have regarding the student maintaining satisfactory academic progress.
 The complete policy is printed in the section below.
 Another issue is the Return of Title IV Funds Policy.
-Title IV programs include Federal Direct Loans, Federal PLUS Loans, Federal Pell Grants and Federal Supplemental Educational Opportunity Grants.
+Title IV programs include Federal Direct Loans, Federal PLUS Loans, Federal Pell Grants and Federal Supplemental Educational Opportunity Grants (FSEOG).
 Return of Title IV Funds is the process of calculating the student's earned and unearned portion of Title IV aid when a student completely withdraws from classes before 60 percent of the semester has passed.
 For example, if a student completes only 30% of the semester before completely withdrawing, the student has earned only 30% of the aid package awarded to them.
 If the student received more aid than earned, the college and/or the student may then be required to return some of the funds awarded.
 Owing money to a federal program may prevent the student from receiving further financial aid.
 You will be responsible for repaying any unearned aid that you were not entitled to receive.
 Further information regarding the Return of Title IV Funds Policy is available in the Financial Aid office.

-SATISFACTORY ACADEMIC PROGRESS POLICY FOR FINANCIAL AID RECIPIENTS from any financial aid program administered by the college.
-Federal regulations require that the policy include reviewing enrollment periods in which the student did not receive aid, as well as the semesters where aid was received.
-This policy is separate from the college's general probation policy and is monitored each semester the student receives aid.
+SATISFACTORY ACADEMIC PROGRESS POLICY FOR FINANCIAL AID RECIPIENTS

+All financial aid recipients are required to meet satisfactory academic progress guidelines established by SC4, pursuant to federal regulations.
+This policy applies to all students receiving assistance from any financial aid program we administer.
+Federal regulations require that the policy include reviewing enrollment periods in which the student did not receive aid, as well as the semesters they did receive aid.
+This policy is separate from the College's general probation policy and is monitored each semester the student receives aid.